0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/Diem.md

 <a name="0x1_Diem_ExchangeRateRemainsSame"></a>

-The exchange rate to XDX stays constant.
+The exchange rate to GAS stays constant.

 <pre><code><b>schema</b> <a href="Diem.md#0x1_Diem_ExchangeRateRemainsSame">ExchangeRateRemainsSame</a>&lt;CoinType&gt; {